baragaun/bg-node-client/README.md

 This package is using [RxDB](https://rxdb.info/) which is using [Web Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
 To use `bg-node-client` outside the browser, you need Node v20 or higher, as Web Crypto was added to Node in version 20.

+## Configuration

+Configure the client with `BgNodeClientConfig` given to `init` as an argument.

 ## Usage